The Young Bucks Appear On ‘Talk Is Jehrico’ Podcast, Reveal They Made More From Merchandise Than Wrestling

 Unfortunately for anyone who loves tag team wrestling, the WWE invasion plan never came to fruition, and the angle was abandoned.

-Most recently, The Young Bucks faced their arch-rivals, The Briscoes, for the ROH World Tag Team Title on May 12, 2016.
+Most recently, The Young Bucks faced their archrivals, The Briscoes, for the ROH World Tag Team Title on May 12, 2016.
 In what turned out to be a wild brawl with blood, chair shots, and a post-match beatdown, The Young Bucks retained their titles after Mark Briscoe used a chair on Nick Jackson, and the referee disqualified The Briscoes.
-After the match ended, the Briscoes continued to pummel the champions and busted Matt Jackson’s head open with a vicious chair shot.
+After the match ended, the Briscoes continued to pummel the champions and split Matt Jackson’s head open with a vicious chair shot.

-Matt Jackson also spoke with Chris Jericho about the efforts of their close friend, AJ Styles, to convince The Young Bucks to sign with the WWE.
-When fellow Bullet Club members AJ Styles, Luke Gallows, and Karl Anderson left for the WWE, AJ wanted The Young Bucks to come with them.
+On the podcast, Matt Jackson also spoke with Chris Jericho about the efforts of their close friend, AJ Styles, to convince The Young Bucks to sign with the WWE.
+When fellow Bullet Club members AJ Styles, Luke Gallows, and Karl Anderson left for the WWE in January 2016, AJ wanted The Young Bucks to come with them.
 But Matt and Nick had just signed a two-year ROH contract, and even if they had been free agents at the time, the brothers preferred to remain in control of their careers.

-Jackson told Chris how important that control is to The Young Bucks.
+Matt told Chris how important that control is to The Young Bucks.

 “I’m so used to being in charge of everything.
 Our entire business, we run this thing together.
 Like, I’m on my phone all day.
 My wife’s helping me do it too, but we do this independently, so it would be so hard for me to just give all that up, to go, ‘here you go!
 Here are the keys to the car.'”